caspiankeyes/agi-hedge-fund/docs/ARCHITECTURE.md

 ## Conclusion

-The AGI-HEDGE-FUND architecture provides a recursive cognitive framework for multi-agent market understanding with complete transparency and interpretability.
+The Multi-Agent Debate architecture provides a recursive cognitive framework for multi-agent market understanding with complete transparency and interpretability.
 By combining philosophical agent archetypes, recursive reasoning, attribution tracing, and emergent meta-strategy, it enables a new approach to financial decision making that is both effective and explainable.

 The system's design principles—recursion, attribution, interpretability, and emergence—create a platform that goes beyond traditional algorithmic trading to implement a true cognitive approach to market understanding.